CDAGaming/CraftPresence-Wow-Edition/README.md

 | Vanilla Classic (1.13.x) | OK     | Any      | N/A             |
 | Vanilla (Under 1.12.x)   | OK     | Any      | v0.7.8 or above |

-As this addon uses a singular codebase, Addon code is loaded depending upon which version you are loading it within.
+As this addon uses a singular codebase, different segments of code trigger depending on which version you are loading it within.

 For example, this will mean that while the placeholders will remain the same, their contents may change depending on the version.